klyse/LogitechKeyboardLED/README.md

 # More info

-I wrote an article on dev.to: https://dev.to/klyse/my-g815-keyboard-is-on-steroids-31fl
+I wrote an article about this repo on [dev.to](https://dev.to/klyse/my-g815-keyboard-is-on-steroids-31fl) have a look :).